simeononsecurity/simeononsecurity.ch/content/guides/empowering-cybersecurity-chatgpt-threat-detection/index.en.md

 ## Vulnerability Assessment and Mitigation Recommendations:

-Vulnerability assessment reports often contain a plethora of information.
+Vulnerability assessment reports often contain plenty of information.
 ChatGPT assists in this process by **prioritizing vulnerabilities** based on risk and recommending mitigation strategies.
 This ensures that organizations address the most critical security issues first, optimizing their resources.

 ### **Vulnerability Assessment and Mitigation Prompts:**
 > Analyze this recent vulnerability assessment report and prioritize the identified vulnerabilities.
 Recommend mitigation strategies for the highest-risk items.